dbountouridis/siren/README.md

 |          |            |  User-drift: user’s sensitivity to distance on the map      |
 |          |            |  User-drift: distance covered between the article and user       |
 |          |       +     |  Amount of articles read per iteration per user (session size)       |

+#### 1.4 Simulation

+By clicking on "Start", and after adjusting the settings for the recommendations/articles/users, the simulation will initiate.
+In order to deal with the cold-start problem, the simulation firsts run a "Control" period where the simulated users read articles without recommendations.